-- u wen organiz LCG TOI which hierages the use of 1e1: Presents clear information with care.
+Presents clear information with care.
 1 Communication and Presents clear information in an organised manner and ICT 2 Presentation Presents information in a well organised manner using appropriate vocabulary and ICT.
 3

+a feasible work plan.

-Planning Prepares a limited working schedule.
-1 Produces a systematic work plan including input, process and output.
-2 Prepares a work schedule for manufacture, including input, process, output and feedback.
+Prepares a limited working schedule.

+Produces a systematic work plan including input, process and output.

+Prepares a work schedule for manufacture, including input, process, output and feedback.

 3